dynamictransformers/chronos/README.md

 # chronos
-Meditation session scheduling and booking application
+Meditation session scheduling and booking application for perceptor and Abhiyasi

 ## Actors